-No sufficient numerical groundwater model information is available in the Missouri Tributary Basins at this time to determine the 10/50 area.
-This is due to the lack of sufficient data and/or the current hydrogeologic conditions in these glaciated areas do not allow for the use of the existing methodologies.
+At the time of the 2017 report, no sufficient numerical groundwater model was available in the Missouri Tributary Basins to determine the 10/50 area or lag effect of current development.
 The non-glaciated area surrounding the headwaters of Bazile Creek is the only portion of the basins where the principal aquifer is both present and in hydrologic connection with the streams; therefore, the 10/50 area was delineated using the SDF methodology and an analysis of the lag effects of current and potential future development was performed on that portion of the Missouri Tributary Basins only.